 The court will also consider whether you intend to obtain income from other work endeavors, your spouse’s agreement (if it existed) with your early retirement plan, and their ability to generate income.
 Moreover, even if the court does not attribute income to you despite still having children at home who are minors, the Arizona Child Support Guidelines will be applied and you may still be required to pay child support on behalf of these children.

 If you already have a divorce case pending, you will want to obtain the advice on the specifics of your financial circumstances before you make any major decisions.
 You should speak with an attorney and an accountant or financial planner for advice on making the best decisions for your own financial future.

-Contact us at Hallier Lawrence for advice on how early retirement decisions can impact your divorce.
+Contact us at Hallier Stearns PLC for advice on how early retirement decisions can impact your divorce.